Despite your best efforts and the support of your medical team, family and friends, your stem cell transplant might not work.

 It’s important to get support for yourself and your family during this time if you need it.
 But sometimes you might decide that you want to talk about a problem with somebody who isn’t a close friend or family member.

 There are options available to you, so you can always try out a few until you find somebody you are comfortable with.
-This includes members of your medical team, but you may also find comfort in talking to religious figures, people at charitable organisations like Maggie’s or Macmillan cancer centres, the Samaritans or the Anthony Nolan Patient Services team.
+This includes members of your medical team, but you may also find comfort in talking to religious figures, people at charities like Maggie’s or Macmillan, the Samaritans or the Anthony Nolan Patient Services team.

 Coping with loss